With more than 200 million daily users, Discord is one of the most popular team chat apps on the market.

 I appreciate that Pumble combines the best features of video conferencing and instant messaging apps.
 Thanks to its functionality, you can connect with coworkers through:

-My team uses video calls for our weekly catchup meetings and the screen sharing feature has elevated our experience.
-We also use the meeting recording feature to easily schedule and record group meetings for future reference.
+My team uses video calls for our weekly catch up meetings, and the screen sharing feature really elevates our experience.
+We also use the meeting recording feature to record group meetings for future reference.

-For all other non-urgent communication, we stick to direct messaging.
+For all other non-urgent communication, we stick to written communication via direct messaging or channel messages.

 We can always continue our conversations in threads.
 All responses to a specific message are grouped underneath it in chronological order, which makes our interactions look more structured.

-This has saved me plenty of time because I could follow conversations with one click.
+This saves me plenty of time because I can follow conversations with one click.
 And, when I need to retrieve older information, the search functionality comes in handy.
+Unlike Discord, Pumble has unlimited message history, and all messages, including threads, are stored forever and easy to find.

-Pumble definitely keeps me more focused.
+Pumble also keeps me more focused.
 The customizable notifications make sure nothing interrupts my work, and I can share files through the platform without launching any new apps.

 Cons of using Pumble: